-43. Having regard to the above, the Court concludes that, although the applicants, as Christians, belong to a vulnerable minority and irrespective of whether they can be said to face, as members of that group, a real risk of death or of treatment proscribed by Article 3 of the Convention in the southern and central parts of Iraq, they may reasonably relocate to the Kurdistan Region, where they will not face such a risk.
-Neither the general situation in that region, including that of the Christian minority, nor any of the applicants' personal circumstances indicate the existence of said risk.
+43. Having regard to the above, the Court concludes that, although the applicant, as Christian, belongs to a vulnerable minority and irrespective of whether he can be said to face, as a member of that group, a real risk of death or of treatment proscribed by Article 3 of the Convention in the southern and central parts of Iraq, he may reasonably relocate to the Kurdistan Region, where he will not face such a risk.
+Neither the general situation in that region, including that of the Christian minority, nor any of the applicant's personal circumstances indicate the existence of said risk.

-Consequently, their deportation to Iraq would not involve a violation of Article 2 or 3.
+Consequently, his deportation to Iraq would not involve a violation of Article 2 or 3.